piccolo-orm/piccolo_api/docs/source/token_auth/index.rst

 implement, as you don't have to worry about refreshing your token.

-It's not recommended to use this type of authentication with web apps, because you can't securely store the token using Javascript, which makes it susceptible to exposure using a XSS attack.
+It's not recommended to use this type of authentication with web apps, because you can't securely store the token using JavaScript, which makes it susceptible to exposure using a XSS attack.

 -------------------------------------------------------------------------------